justinmanley/www.justinmanley.work/projects/photo-pairs/book/index.md

 I'm really not sure!
 What it's about depends on which images make it in.
 Really good pairs of images are rare enough that, when I find a good pair, I have to use it.

-So far, though, some themes are emerging.
+So far, though, some themes are emerging:

-Memories: how easily they can disappear -- and how sometimes, against all the odds, they persist.

-Buildings being torn down, or burned down, or simply falling apart.
+Holding onto things and throwing things away.

+Mothers, sons, and daughters.

 Death that is senseless and cruel.

-Holding onto things and throwing things away.
+Buildings burning up, or being torn down, or simply falling apart.

+Roads and railways, cars and trains.

 ### AI-enabled literature